Gen H Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Gen H’s changes.
-Even though utilising the software is not a condition for being on the Gen H panel, demonstrating you can stay up to date with Gen H’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.
+This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Gen H’s changes.
+Notwithstanding that using the tool is not a condition for being on the Gen H panel, demonstrating you can stay up to date with Gen H’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+The software generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Gen H

-Lenders frequently change their requirements.
+Banks and building societies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Gen H are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes